Always Yours

-"Always Yours" is a song by English glam rock singer Gary Glitter, written by Glitter with Mike Leander and produced by Mike Leander.
+"Always Yours" is a song by the English glam rock singer Gary Glitter, written by Glitter with Mike Leander and produced by Mike Leander.
 It was released as a standalone single in the UK in 1974, and was Glitter's third and final number-one single on the UK Singles Chart, spending a week at the top of the chart in June 1974.
 It also spent two weeks at number-one in Ireland, and peaked at No. 11 in Australia and No. 14 in Germany.
 The single features the non-album track, "I'm Right, You're Wrong, I Win!" as its B-side, which was exclusive to the single.